 Craig admits he had addictions since the age of 14 and often found himself drinking alcohol and smoking cannabis.
 By 2009-2010, his alcohol consumption increased to at least 40 units per week and proved to be his downfall when he was administratively discharged from the Army in 2011.

 When he left [the Army], he moved in with his new partner and her parents and they celebrated the birth of their daughter.
 He worked as a chef which he said was good but due to the long hours and physicality and pressure of the job, he was prescribed medication for an old knee injury.

-His addition started again and was topping up the pain killers purchasing from chemists as well as individuals.
+His addiction started again and he was topping up with pain killers purchasing from chemists as well as individuals.
 Within months, he was not only using prescribed medication but also street medication, alcohol, and cannabis – smoking at least 12 joints a day, but also class A drugs.

 His marriage broke down, mainly due to his addiction and ended up moving in with his father until he found his own flat.
 Here, he held down a job but was still turning to the addiction to help him get through day to day.

 He moved to the North East with his current partner to make a new start and initially, he managed to stop all medication and alcohol until one day when he tried to take his own life.

 The crisis team got involved and he was diagnosed with service PTSD.
 His mental health deteriorated and someone had to be by his side for nine months.

 Things took another turn for the worse when he lost his grandmother and brother both within six months.
 He couldn’t cope and took another overdose.